SamuelSwartzberg/flashcardifying_text_temp/inf.md

 size-spec ::= <width>(x|X)<height>

 the type attribute of <link> specifies the mime type of the resource; however this is generally omitted except for rel="icon"

+rel="alternate" indicates that the link is to an alternate version of your site, e.g. in a different language. if rel="alternate" is linking to a version in a different language, it should have a hreflang of whatever BCP 47 lang code rel="alternate" indicates a canonical URL for a page, useful if you have multiple urls for the same page and want crawlers etc. to use a specific one.

 ###### hyperlinks